applied-knowledge-systems/the-pattern/README.md

 # Deploy

-The Pattern platform using latest (bleeding edge) RedisGears and RedisAI features, best way to deploy and use docker compose provided.
+The Pattern platform using latest (bleeding edge) RedisGears and RedisAI features, best way to deploy and use docker compose provided and start.sh.
+If API server fails to boot (fetching additional libraries), use `docker-compose -f docker-compose.dev.yml up -d --build --no-deps api`.

 RedisGraph docker is using standard redismod docker image and can be deployed on RedisEnterprise.